Today’s Heardle answer revealed - see if you can guess the song today

-Today’s Heardle answer has been revealed and the answer of today’s (March 21) mystery song is courtesy of an American glam metal band formed in 1983, in Mechanicsburg, Pennsylvania.
+Today’s Heardle answer has been revealed and the answer of today’s (March 22) mystery song is courtesy of one of the biggest rap groups to emerge in the last decade, featuring a very famous rapper.

-Despite their early success, the band lacked longevity and broke up in 1991.
-OK Magazine said that their break up was because ‘The substance abuse was taking a toll on all of them’.
-That’s all for the clues!
+Despite their multiple hits, including songs with Calvin Harris, Drake, Justin Bieber and more, the group ultimately went their separate ways after rumours of betrayal and rifts.
+Sadly, one member of the group died last year.

 Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.